 BarRaiser is a platform to make interviews unbiased, consistent and structured.
 We utilise tools such as an Interview Assistant Ai tool to provide interviewers with questions, notes, alerts and a world-class experience to candidates.
 It also consists of a candidate scorecard, feedback tool, smart scheduling and interview training.
 BarRaiser AI is most definitely compliant as we have ensured its capacity to process large amounts of data for recruitment quickly and it has the potential to benefit the company by understanding the simple compliance obligations, making decisions in an unbiased way and taking appropriate action.

 We have ensured the operation of our AI within a specific set of privacy and security requirements and guidelines.
 It is imperative to merge these compliance policies in our everyday procedures and systems to ensure responsibility on behalf of BarRaiser.
+AI when used with proper checks and balances can help eliminate bias.
+Read our view on how models like GPT can help remove bias.

 Read More: Some Common Myths about AI Hiring Software.